Shopify/cli/packages/cli/README.md

 DESCRIPTION
   Deploy your Shopify app.

-  [Builds the app](https://shopify.dev/docs/apps/tools/cli/commands#build) and deploys app extensions.
+  [Builds the app](https://shopify.dev/docs/apps/tools/cli/commands#build), then deploys your app configuration and extensions.

-  When you run this command, Shopify CLI creates an app version that contains a snapshot of all of your app extensions, including the app extensions that you manage in the Partner Dashboard, and releases the app version to users.
+  This command creates an app version, which is a snapshot of your app configuration and all extensions, including the app extensions that you manage in the Partner Dashboard.
+This version is then released to users.

   This command doesn't deploy your [web app](https://shopify.dev/docs/apps/tools/cli/structure#web-components).
-When you're ready to deploy your app, you need to deploy these components to your own hosting solution.
-[Learn more about deploying your web app](https://shopify.dev/docs/apps/deployment/web).
+You need to [deploy your web app](https://shopify.dev/docs/apps/deployment/web) to your own hosting solution.
 ```

 _See code: [@shopify/app](https://github.com/Shopify/cli/edit/main/packages/app/blob/v3.56.0/dist/cli/commands/app/deploy.js)_